7th Grade Waccamaw School Student Dallas Russ wins 2nd place at the State Public Speaking Competition – 2018 Annual Contests

 Resource Conservation Workshop

-Each year, one or more high school students are selected to attend the Resource Conservation Workshop, which is held at North Carolina State University each summer.
+Each year, one or more high school students are selected to attend the Resource Conservation Workshop, which is held at North Carolina State University during the last week of June.
 The week-long workshop is designed to encourage students to pursue a degree in a natural resource conservation field.
-The Soil & Water Conservation Office provides registration and meal costs for the week.
+Brunswick Soil & Water Conservation District provides registration and meal costs.

-The workshop features hands-on training on various topics concerning conservation-related issues.
-The workshop location is rotated between Pender and Brunswick Counties and is available upon request.
-If your school is interested in this program, please contact the Brunswick County Soil & Water Conservation office.
+Workshops feature hands-on training on various topics concerning conservation-related issues.
+If your school is interested in having a workshop, please contact the Brunswick Soil & Water Conservation District.